The homotopy theory of cyclotomic spectra: Model structures on cyclotomic spectra

 We proved SM7 using one of the usually equivalent adjoint formulations.
 The other adjoint formulation, called the pushout-product axiom, is not equivalent in this context because not all the relevant pushouts and tensors exist; however, the pushout-product axiom does follow for those pushouts and tensors that exist in the category.
 Specifically, given a cofibration of pre-$p$-cyclotomic (resp., pre-cyclotomic) spectra $j\colon X\to Y$ and a cofibration of cofibrant orthogonal spectra $i\colon A\to B$, the map

 is a cofibration and a weak equivalence if either $i$ or $j$ is cofibration.
-An immediate consequence of this formula is the fact that the model structures on pre-$p$-cyclotomic and pre-cyclotomic spectra are stable in the sense that suspension (smash with $S^{1}$) is an equivalence on the homotopy category (with inverse equivalence smash with $F_{\bR}S^{0}$).
-Theorem~\ref{thm:SM7} also gives a triangulated structure: Mapping out of a cofibration sequence of cofibrant objects into a fibrant object, we get a fibration sequence on the mapping spectra, and mapping into a fibration sequence of fibrant objects from a cofibrant object we get a fibration sequence of mapping spectra.
+An immediate consequence of this formula is the fact that the model structures on pre-$p$-cyclotomic and pre-cyclotomic spectra are stable in the sense that suspension (smash with $S^{1}$) is an equivalence on the homotopy category with inverse equivalence smash with $F_{\bR}S^{0}$.
+As in~\cite[\S 7]{Hovey-ModelCat}, this implies that the associated homotopy categories become triangulated with the Quillen Puppe cofibration sequences defining the distinguished triangles and the Quillen suspension defining the shift.
+In fact, Theorem~\ref{thm:SM7} directly gives the triangulated structure: Mapping out of a cofibration sequence of cofibrant objects into a fibrant object, we get a fibration sequence on the mapping spectra, and mapping into a fibration sequence of fibrant objects from a cofibrant object, we get a fibration sequence of mapping spectra.
+Summarizing, we have the following proposition.

-\begin{prop} The homotopy categories of pre-$p$-cyclotomic spectra and pre-cyclotomic spectra are triangulated, with the distinguished triangles determined by the cofiber sequences.
+\begin{prop} The homotopy categories of pre-$p$-cyclotomic spectra and pre-cyclotomic spectra are triangulated, with the distinguished triangles determined by the cofiber sequences specified by the model structure (see~\cite[6.2.6]{Hovey-ModelCat}) and suspension inducing the shift.
 The homotopy categories of $p$-cyclotomic spectra and cyclotomic spectra are full triangulated subcategories of the homotopy categories of pre-$p$-cyclotomic spectra and pre-cyclotomic spectra, respectively. \end{prop}

 To compute the derived mapping spectrum using the enrichment, we take the orthogonal spectrum of maps from a cofibrant cyclotomic spectrum $X$ to a fibrant cyclotomic spectrum $Y$.
 As cofibrant cyclotomic spectra do not typically arise in nature, we offer the following construction that will allow us to construct the derived mapping spectra using the more general class of cyclotomic spectra whose underlying orthogonal $\G$-spectra are cofibrant.